Friends of the Wild Flower Garden

 1945: Martha sets out 4,000 new plants in the new prairie area, including bringing in some native soil to support a few of them.
 Two thousand feet of new paths are made.
 (Fig. 4) A Jewell-weed removal program was completed to restrict the pest to just a few spots.

-1946: A new corduory path is made which winds through the wetland (the current path today probably follows that route).
+1946: A new corduory path is made which winds through the wetland (the boardwalk today closely follows that route).
 (Fig. 5).
 She notes the great effort provided by Clinton Odell in helping the Garden.
 8,343 new plants were set out.

 1947: Lady’s-Slipper are down to four species.
 A city water system, connecting at Chestnut and Xerxes, was brought into the Upland Garden to supplement the natural supply.
 It would be 1964 before the supply was extended to the Woodland Garden.
 Martha had three new pools in the wetland dug out.
 The Garden's season is extended till the end of October from October 15.

 1948: She sets out 8,003 new plants and is thankful for the city water supply as this was a dry year.
 The pools dug in 1947 were enlarged so more aquatic plants could be introduced and visitors could see the pools close-up from the new bog path.
 Gardener Ken Avery reported several times in the early 1960s the need to dig them out.
 Eventually, they were left to silt in and today those pools do not hold open water, although the outlines are probably still there.

 1950: Martha introduces the first informational Garden Brochure for visitorsa.
 She begins to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
 The set eventually comprises 4,000 slides.